atrigeorgi/liberasurecode/README.md

 * function pointer incompatible pointer types void (*)(void *) from void (my_type *)

 Solutions:
-* all the differences from the original code exists in liberasurecode.patch
+* the minor differences from the original code exists in liberasurecode.patch
 ----